Are you Headstrong?

 Stress in the workplace can have devastating effects on mental health and productivity.
-Dr Mark Winwood, Clinical Lead for Mental Health Services at AXA Health, sets out his top tips for how to manage stress:
+Dr Mark Winwood, AXA Health’s Consultant Psychologist, sets out his top tips for how to manage stress:

 1. Start by doing some very basic wellness checks – do you need to increase your exercise, improve your diet, or get more sleep?
 Fairly simple changes in these three areas can improve your outlook and ability to cope with stressful situations at work.

 2. Challenge your thinking – do you find yourself taking a negative perspective on work issues, could there be a more balanced view?
 Take some time to focus on the positive – what are your strengths and what have you achieved?

 3. Make sure you give yourself some time to relax.
 This is especially important at times of big change, such as starting a new job or taking on a new role and/or added responsibilities.

 4. Think about what you have the power to change in your current circumstances and prioritise these things, rather than worrying about areas you can’t control.